 The vehicles will run laps of the track, and their technical staff will be onsite to explain how the technology works.

-The team from TU Graz will run live demonstration of ADAS sensors in a fully equipped test car on the test track.
+In 2017, Self Driving Track Days saw the team from TU Graz running live demonstration of ADAS sensors in a fully equipped test car on the test track.

-The series production BMW 640i has a full ADAS package, including:
+The series production BMW 640i had a full ADAS package, including:

 - ADAS sensors:

 - Continental ARS 308 combined short/long range radar in target and object mode

 - Reference Measurement system: